amyhupe/amyhupe.co.uk/src/articles/2019-09-19-10-more-blog-posts-update.md

 ## 21 pairs, 3 blog posts and counting

-So far, from my observations, 21 blogging posts have formed as part of the initiative.
+So far, from my observations, 21 blogging pairs have formed as part of the initiative.

 3 blog posts have been published, with more underway.